Kong/terraform-provider-konnect/docs/resources/gateway_plugin_rate_limiting_advanced.md

 - `error_message` (String) Set a custom error message to return when the rate limit is exceeded.
 - `header_name` (String) A string representing an HTTP header name.
 - `hide_client_headers` (Boolean) Optionally hide informative response headers that would otherwise provide information about the current status of limits and counters.
 - `identifier` (String) The type of identifier used to generate the rate limit key.
 Defines the scope used to increment the rate limiting counters.
-Can be `ip`, `credential`, `consumer`, `service`, `header`, `path` or `consumer-group`. must be one of ["ip", "credential", "consumer", "service", "header", "path", "consumer-group"]
+Can be `ip`, `credential`, `consumer`, `service`, `header`, `path` or `consumer-group`. must be one of ["consumer", "consumer-group", "credential", "header", "ip", "path", "service"]
 - `limit` (List of Number) One or more requests-per-window limits to apply.
 There must be a matching number of window limits and sizes specified.
+- `lock_dictionary_name` (String) The shared dictionary where concurrency control locks are stored.
+The default shared dictionary is `kong_locks`.
+The shared dictionary should be declare in nginx-kong.conf.
 - `namespace` (String) The rate limiting library namespace to use for this plugin instance.
 Counter data and sync configuration is isolated in each namespace.
-NOTE: For the plugin instances sharing the same namespace, all the configurations that are required for synchronizing counters, e.g. `strategy`, `redis`, `sync_rate`, `window_size`, `dictionary_name`, need to be the same.
+NOTE: For the plugin instances sharing the same namespace, all the configurations that are required for synchronizing counters, e.g. `strategy`, `redis`, `sync_rate`, `dictionary_name`, need to be the same.
 - `path` (String) A string representing a URL path, such as /path/to/resource.
 Must start with a forward slash (/) and must not contain empty segments (i.e., two consecutive forward slashes).
 - `redis` (Attributes) (see [below for nested schema](#nestedatt--config--redis))
 - `retry_after_jitter_max` (Number) The upper bound of a jitter (random delay) in seconds to be added to the `Retry-After` header of denied requests (status = `429`) in order to prevent all the clients from coming back at the same time.
 The lower bound of the jitter is `0`; in this case, the `Retry-After` header is equal to the `RateLimit-Reset` header.
 - `strategy` (String) The rate-limiting strategy to use for retrieving and incrementing the limits.
-Available values are: `local` and `cluster`. must be one of ["cluster", "redis", "local"]
+Available values are: `local` and `cluster`. must be one of ["cluster", "local", "redis"]
 - `sync_rate` (Number) How often to sync counter data to the central data store.
 A value of 0 results in synchronous behavior; a value of -1 ignores sync behavior entirely and only stores counters in node memory.
 A value greater than 0 will sync the counters in the specified number of seconds.
 The minimum allowed interval is 0.02 seconds (20ms).
 - `window_size` (List of Number) One or more window sizes to apply a limit to (defined in seconds).
 There must be a matching number of window limits and sizes specified.
 - `window_type` (String) Sets the time window type to either `sliding` (default) or `fixed`.
 Sliding windows apply the rate limiting logic while taking into account previous hit rates (from the window that immediately precedes the current) using a dynamic weight.
 Fixed windows consist of buckets that are statically assigned to a definitive time range, each request is mapped to only one fixed window based on its timestamp and will affect only that window's counters. must be one of ["fixed", "sliding"]